 Food is reasonably priced and there are a range of different eateries.
 Both on and off season I have found them to be very busy.
 We have munched in Adventurers food courts and Mamma Mia’s.
 Leo loves it as he is a fan of chips, nuggets and burgers.
 I would like to see some more healthy snacks for the little ones, possibly some lunch boxes.
 It may be I haven’t stumbled on this yet!

-As a member you get discounts across the park, like on food, so it is definitely worth going for this option.
+Members get discounts across the park, like on food, so it is definitely worth going for this option.

 The best part: you don’t have to exit through gift shop (which had got a massive variety but we do not need any more cuddly toy friends!)